EOEPCA/workshop/README.md

 * OpenAPI Web Endpoints
 * Web Applications

 The Jupyter Notebooks are designed to be run locally be each participant.
-The notebooks steps interface with the services of our EOEPCA Demo Cluster (demo.eoepca.org).
+The notebook steps interface with the services of our EOEPCA Demo Cluster (demo.eoepca.org).

 There are two approaches to invoke the JupyterLab environment to exploit the notebooks...
 * **Pre-packaged Container Image**<br>